 (c) Attendance by relative.
 The performance of the necessary aid and attendance service by a relative of the beneficiary or other member of his or her household will not prevent the granting of the additional allowance.

 VA makes it sound as if all you need is the a&a of another, and in its absence, you’d need to be institutionalized.
 Well, not exactly as they say down at Dollar-a-Day Rentacar.
-If that were the case, there’d be a shit ton more Vets on SMC T. You need the exact same requirements for a higher level of care required to qualify to SMC R2.
+If that were the case, there’d be a shit ton more Vets on SMC T. VA attempts to allege you need the exact same requirements for a higher level of care required to qualify for SMC R2.
 In shorthand, that means the wife or parent is going to have to become proficient in a wide array of medical techniques that might even entail removing or replacing indwelling catheters or administering injections.
 Or, it could be nothing more than learning how to accomplish rudimentary exercises in physical therapy or treating bedsores.
 At any rate, it will require a lifetime of medical treatment in the home and supervision as described by §3.352(b)(4).
 VA tossed in that killer qualifier that these regulations be strictly construed such that you generally almost qualify but most often not quite.
 That clearly explains why there are less than 3,000 who win SMC T or R2.
 What’s worse, they never tell you what you lack to get the T. That right there is a mega violation of 38 CFR §3.103(f)(5)(6); 38 USC §5104(a)(5).

 Now, I’ll let you in on a proprietary secret.
 During the HLR informal conference, I could catch the DRO’s drift that Carl wasn’t going to be SMC T material.
 She was telegraphing that with all the pleasantries.
 Surprise, surprise surprise.
 When they start saying they’ll re-review the claims file and “perhaps” be able to make a favorable decision, you can almost rest assured they already typed it up and are waiting ready to hit SEND.
 Rest assured also that you’ll be reading the denial in 28 minutes.
 I had already obtained a dynamite IMO from my folks at Mednick so I was acting a bit ambivalent about the whole thing.
 I told her point blank I fully well expected to get the “we wish that we could award you the T but….”
 Dear John letter and that the client was completely prepared for that.
 But I was also equally frank and said we’d just received the IMO in hand from a sme (subject matter expert) board-certified neurodoc that said he would never be able to exist outside a care facility solo without a higher level of care-so fire away as we were all prepared to take this to the BVA.
-Why, the HLR is just a mere formality I entertain to check all the boxes on the way to appeal.
+Why, the HLR is just a mere formality I entertain with you VA folks to check all the boxes on the way to appeal.
 That punji pit always gets them.
 The reason it works like a charm is VA employees are insecure.
 If you’re nonchalant in the face of almost certain, 99.999% denial, they wonder what you know that they missed.
 It works like a charm.
 Remember, they’re used to dealing with VSOs.
 We won’t go into that today.
 Anyway, there was a nice long delayed pregnant pause and then the “Excuse me.
 Did you say you have a private IMO?
 From whom?”

-I read her the punchline verbatim from the neurodoc and explained that VLJs up at the Puzzle Palace in DC generally ascribe more intelligence to Board-Certified 65-yr. old neurologists than FNG ARNPs with two years of QTC under their belts.
+I read her the punchline verbatim from the neurodoc and explained that VLJs up at the Puzzle Palace in DC generally ascribe more intelligence to Board-Certified 65-yr. old neurologists than FNG “family practice” ARNPs with two years of QTC under their belts.
 Another pregnant pause before she said she’d certainly give this the de novo hairy eyeball and get back to me.
 Well, I was right.
 It was about 28 minutes but it had metamorphosed into a grant.
-This is the second time the mere threat of a bulletproof IMO induced them to grant what I wanted.
+This is the second time the mere threat of a bulletproof IMO has induced them to grant what I wanted.

 Now, in all fairness, I wouldn’t suggest bullshirting a VA DRO and telling them you have an IMO when you don’t.
-That’s probably against the law in 48 states even if VA bullshots us day in and day out.
+That’s probably against the law in 48 states even if VA bullshoots us day in and day out.
 Besides, I’m technically a VA “employee” in a tortured interpretation of the definition and I reckon I could lose my license.
 But that’s not to say I can’t wave it under their noses and let them know I’m strapping on the shooting irons and preparing for a legal gunfight.
-I sure wasn’t bullshirting her on that point.
+I sure wasn’t bullskirting her on that point.
 Who ever thought whistling whilst passing the graveyard would become a litigating tool?

 Happy Juneteenth to you all.
 There’s no business like Vet business.
 I might not go to Heaven based on my SEA transgressions but I’m hoping to get a bye if I continue to pull off a few more of these de novo do overs.
-Thank you Carl- and especially Denise- for letting me be your swordbearer.
+Thank you Carl- and especially Denise- for letting me be your sword bearer.
 It was an honor to be chosen to do this one.
 What’s best of all is getting it done locally without having to appeal it for 3 years.